Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/README.md

 - Moreno Triana Jhon Sebastián
 - Redjil Abou Bakr Essadiq

-This project is a N-Body molecular dynamic implementation using the `C` programming language.
-The main goal is to optimize the code and make it fast and efficient as possible.
+The main goal of this project is to optimize runtime of a molecular dynamics `C` program.
 > [!IMPORTANT]
-> The project can be run using a serial version, OpenMPI version, OpenMP version and a OpenMPI + OpenMP hybrid version and enable it using compilation flags.
+> You can run the code using a serial version, OpenMPI version, or OpenMP version and a OpenMPI + OpenMP hybrid version.
+Enabled with compilation flags in the `CMakeLists.txt`.

 > [!CAUTION]
 > Please read the following instruction to know how to compile and run the project.